-- 3.22 ECC is the Transportation and Highways Authority for the Rochford District and the wider County.
-In the context of local planning, ECC have a clearly defined statutory role to support the delivery of sustainable development through the plan by supporting the preparation of a robust transport evidence base. - 3.23 As a statutory consultee and prescribed body under the Duty to Co-operate established under the Localism Act 2011, the Council and ECC are obliged to work together on this basis. - 3.24 Under either Option, the Council will need to work with and consult ECC to ensure that the transport evidence base is robustly prepared and aligns with ECC standards.

-- 3.25 A transport evidence base that deviates from ECC standards has a number of risks.
+- 3.30 ECC is the Transportation and Highways Authority for the Rochford District and the wider County.
+In the context of local planning, ECC have a clearly defined statutory role to support the delivery of sustainable development through the plan by supporting the preparation of a robust transport evidence base. - 3.31 As a statutory consultee and prescribed body under the Duty to Co-operate established under the Localism Act 2011, the Council and ECC are obliged to work together on this basis. - 3.32 Under either Option, the Council will need to work with and consult ECC to ensure that the transport evidence base is robustly prepared and aligns with ECC standards. - 3.33 A transport evidence base that deviates from ECC standards has a number of risks.
 These include both minor risks, such as requiring additional work late in the process to align, and major risks, such as the Local Plan being found unsound, undermining or foregoing bids for investment in infrastructure which would ordinarily need to be supported by ECC, or assumptions being made in the plan around new infrastructure that subsequently cannot be delivered.
 For example, all infrastructure proposals in the A127 corridor would be developed with the South Essex Model, so identifying mitigations in a separate model would incur the risk that later business cases contradict with the Local Plan process findings.
-ECC also liaises with strategic bodies such as National Highways and so wider model reconciliation with national strategic transport models has already occurred. - 3.26 Experience from across the County shows that both options can deliver a transport evidence base that is supported by both the Council and ECC.
-However, there are some practical advantages and disadvantages as detailed below. - 3.27 Option A has practical advantages in the sense that the existing modelling and relationship between ECC and their consultant means that a large degree of alignment has already occurred prior to the inception of any work.
-Less human resource is therefore required to consider the outputs of the work. - 3.28 Option B has practical disadvantages in the sense that new modelling will need to be created that will need to be extensively examined by Essex County Council to ensure they are satisfied it is robust.
+ECC also liaises with strategic bodies such as National Highways and so wider model reconciliation with national strategic transport models has already occurred. - 3.34 Experience from across the County shows that both options can deliver a transport evidence base that is supported by both the Council and ECC.
+However there are some practical advantages and disadvantages as detailed below. - 3.35 Option A has practical advantages in the sense that the existing modelling and relationship between the consultant and ECC means that a large degree of alignment has already occurred prior to the inception of any work.
+Less human resource is therefore required to consider the outputs of the work. - 3.36 Option B has practical disadvantages in the sense that new modelling will need to be created that will need to be extensively examined by Essex County Council to ensure they are satisfied it is robust.
 Any issues of misalignment will need to be rectified which could create further delays.
-Likewise, any reporting will need to be reviewed by Essex County Council informed by their Consultants at an additional review and validation stage, and therefore cost, relative to Option A. This additional review and validation stage will also increase time periods for review and require additional dialogue between the authorities to facilitate the clarification and amendment of drafted material to enable the Highway Authority to have the ability to support the output.
+Likewise, any reporting will need to be reviewed by Essex County Council and Jacobs which will add an additional review stage, and therefore cost, relative to Option A.